enibundo/morpho-blue-liquidator/README.md

 ## General Idea

 I will go for a naive solution (to respect the 5h limit timebox).
-:point_right: Improvement proposals are at the bottom of this page.
+👉 Improvement proposals are at the bottom of this page.

 I will keep track of minimum required events to liquidate positions.
 Every time I receive one of these events I will check impacted positions
 The events we will be interested on are: